 We exist to glorify Jesus Christ by preparing physicians to be highly skilled disciples in the hardest places both in the US and around the world.

-Our program is a four-year, full-spectrum, individually-tailored residency program.
+Our program is a three-year, full-spectrum residency program.
 Discipleship, community, and healthcare excellence among the marginalized create the framework of our program.

 Delivering excellent medical care is a powerful means to affect and transform struggling communities and nations.
 We know that our best medical skills are only a shadow of those possessed by the Great Physician who has the power to heal medically, mentally, and spiritually.